ppanko/intro-to-hpc/README.md

 The provided examples are for running jobs using the [R language/environment](https://www.r-project.org/about.html).

 ## What is High-Performance Computing?
-High Performance Computing (HPC) is the use of a computing cluster or other high-performance computer (e.g., a supercomputer) to do computer-related things very very quickly.
+High Performance Computing (HPC) is the use of a computing cluster or other high-performance computer (e.g., a supercomputer) to do computational jobs very very quickly.
+This is because the job may be split to run on several computers on the cluster at the same time.

 HPC is a good tool for when you have a lot of data or need to run many analyses.